Please inquire within about whether your specific plan may be covered.

 -Make sure you have a stable internet connection (if you are experiencing internet difficulties let me know ahead of time so that we can transfer over to a phone session for that day).

 -If you are going to be late please inform me before your session time via email or text.

 -If you are more than 15 minutes late to a session, it will count as a no-show.
 Typically I will offer a reschedule and waive the no-show fee if I have an open slot in these cases.

--Please do not bring food to session; if you need to do this, I’d appreciate an email beforehand as this can and has impacted sessions by limiting your ability to talk, stay focused, etc..
+-Please do not bring food to session; if you need to do this, I’d appreciate an email beforehand, as this can impact sessions by limiting your ability to talk, stay focused, etc..